Free Data Recovery Software

 Best Practices

-• Scan supported drives without writing recovery data back to the source.
+- Scan supported drives read-only, without writing recovery data back to the source.

-• Preview common photos, documents, PDFs, and text files before recovery.
+- Preview photos, documents, PDFs, and text files before you commit to recovering them.

-• Recover up to 500 MB free when the files you need are visible.
+- Recover up to 500 MB free once you can see the files you need.

-• RAW or unmounted drives can still be scanned when capacity is reported correctly.
+- RAW or unmounted drives still scan well when capacity is reported correctly.

 Free File Recovery Guidance